splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

 Notes:

-* Regular and optional regions are enabled by default in the :ref:`UI guided setup <aws-wizardconfig>`.
+* If you're using the :ref:`UI guided setup <aws-wizardconfig>` to create the integration, you'll be prompted to select the regions you're going to work in.
+Make sure you've enabled the optional regions you'll need in your AWS console first.
+Regular regions are enabled by default.
-* If you're :ref:`using the API <get-configapi>` and supply an empty list in an API call, Observability Cloud will enable all regular and optional regions.
+* If you're :ref:`using the API <get-configapi>` and supply an empty list in an API call, Observability Cloud will enable all regular regions.
 If you want to enable a specific optional region, you need to do it before adding it to the integration.

 .. _aws-authentication: